jstlzr/sysops/thumbnail_extractor/README.md

 ## Summary

-This script allows users to extract thumbnails from video files.
+This script allows you to extract thumbnails from video files.
 It supports both a command-line interface for extracting thumbnails from single videos or batches of videos and a graphical user interface for interactively selecting thumbnails.

 ## Requirements